"There was a Lindley's Mill before there was a United States of America." —Joe Lindley, President, Lindley Mills, Inc.

 Our mill was established in 1755 by Thomas Lindley at its present location on Cane Creek in Graham, North Carolina.
 The mill was the site of the Revolutionary War Battle of Lindley’s Mill.
 The Governor of North Carolina, his cabinet, and approximately 1,000 men were involved.
 Earlier, British General Lord Cornwallis visited the mill to “purchase” flour for his army.

-The Lindley family owned the mill for approximately 100 years.
+The Lindley family owned the mill for approximately 100 years before it passed out of family hands.
 Two hundred and twenty years after its inception, direct descendants of Thomas Lindley began efforts to restore the mill and produce local flour again.
-For over 35 years, Lindley Mills has been milling organically grown grain and is operated by tenth-generation Lindleys.
+For over 40 years, Lindley Mills has been milling organically grown grain and is operated by ninth and tenth-generation Lindleys today.

 Learn more about the history behind our mill and local community.
-Read our 235th Battle of Lindley Mills commemorative blog series at the links below.
+Read our 235th Anniversary of the Battle of Lindley Mills commemorative blog series at the links below.